argusDob/Job-Portal/Readme.md

     },
 ```

-It includes as children the following components: `EyeIcon` `EyeSlashIcon``password` `SoftError`
+It includes as a children the following components: `EyeIcon` `EyeSlashIcon``password` `SoftError`

 That componet uses the Vuelidate plugin which takes care of the validation.
 If the type of the component is password the component has the an icon in the placeholder
 to toogle password visibility.

 Also the component is responsible for the validation of each input text field created by the parent.
-It construct an validation report and it send it back to parent using
+It constructs an validation report and it send it back to parent using
 `change` and `blur` emit events

 ## Login Form <a name="comp4"></a>
 dssdsdf
 Login Form has as a child the InputTextFieldComponent.
-It gets the validation report from the Child and based on the results submit the form and send the data to the server.
+It gets the validation report from the child and based on the results submit the form and send the data to the server.

 ![Screenshot](/Screenshots/login_form.png)

-The second paragraph text

 ## Login View <a name="comp5"></a>